dolphindb/release/2.00/README.md

 - Enhanced support for standard SQL joins.
 The join column can be any column from tables or the column that is applied with functions or filtered by conditional expressions. (**2.00.10**)

-- Support LEFT JOIN, FULL JOIN, and INNER JOIN on two tables with one table’s join column of STRING type and the other table’s of integral type. (**2.00.10**)
+- Support LEFT JOIN, FULL JOIN, and INNER JOIN on two tables with one table's join column of STRING type and the other table's of integral type. (**2.00.10**)

 - Support SELECT NOT on DFS tables. (**2.00.10**)